 Truly, nothing was easy.
 As a start-up we didn’t have banks of systems to build training around.
 We didn’t have huge resources.
 And we were juggling different roles to stay alive while going through the evaluation process, never sure that it would happen.

 Along the way our team got hit by pneumonia, flooding, power outages, and bronchitis, with little to carry us forward except a belief that this was the right thing to do.
-After over a year of collaboration, we became an Authorized Blue Prism Training Partner.

 In parallel, we managed to build a global team of experienced Blue Prism practitioners who are also passionate about training.
 That has enabled us to run online and onsite classes around the world, training individuals and corporations.
 We continue to build out our training and expand our library of materials every single week.